harshita-soni-2004/andromeda-light-nextjs/content/_index.md

     - author: "Priya Sharma"
       avatar: "/images/user-img/02.jpg"
       profession: "Marketing Director, SmartTech"
-      content: "TFS Techno’s solutions helped streamline our operations and provide an exceptional user experience for our clients."
+      content: "TFS Techno’s software helped streamline our operations and provide an exceptional user experience for our clients."
       description: "The collaboration with TFS Techno was seamless.
 They understood our goals and worked efficiently to implement solutions that exceeded our expectations.
 Their approach is both professional and customer-centric."
     - author: "Rohit Kumar"
       avatar: "/images/user-img/03.jpg"